Who Gets to Attend Davos? Everything You Need to Know About the Notoriously Difficult-to-Get-Into Conference

 The World Economic Forum declares in its mission statement, "We believe that progress happens by bringing together people from all walks of life who have the drive and the influence to make positive change."
 Davos is an opportunity for thousands of voices and perspectives to come together to dissect how progress can actually be made every year.
 Davos is also an opportunity for participants and attendees to get the attention of global leaders.
 Furthermore, the issues and topics highlighted at Davos are incredibly diverse, having sparked conversations about everything from capitalism, the environment and mental health to arts, culture and so much more.

 Past Davos meetings have shown proof of this progress and the importance of the conference, too.
 For example, after 2019's conference, the WEF, World Bank and Red Cross partnered to invest in fragile economies using private-sector capital secured at the conference.
 Following another previous Davos meeting, a charitable organization known as The Wellcome Trust pledged $260 million over five years for mental health research — specifically, research going towards a better understanding of depression and anxiety.

-Besides the focus on "building a better future for work," this year's Davos will also address pandemic recovery and climate change.
-So although it's not possible for just anyone to attend Davos, the public still has plenty of opportunities to keep up with the discussion on these important topics listed above via social media highlights.
+Besides the focus on "cooperation in a fragmented world," Davos 2023 will also address resilience, inclusion and diversity, as well as sustainability and the space economy.
+So, although it's not possible for just anyone to attend Davos, the public still has plenty of opportunities to keep up with the discussion on these important topics listed above via social media highlights.
 And although Davos is only held once a year, its impact is extraordinary as it brings the world's most pressing issues to light as leaders collaborate for solutions.
-Keep your eyes and ears open from May 22 to May 26 to see what all comes out of Davos 2022.
+Keep your eyes and ears open to see what all comes out of Davos 2023.

 Entrepreneur Editors' Picks